aspnetrun/run-aspnet-identityserver4/README.md

 ## Installation
 Follow these steps to get your development environment set up:
 1. Check All projects run profiles.
 One by one Right Click the project file, open Properties window and check the debug section.
-Launh Profile should be the "Project" and App URLs should be the same as big picture.
+Launch Profile should be the "Project" and App URLs should be the same as big picture.
 2. For all projects, one by one, Set a Startup project and see the Run profile on the Run button.
 Change the default running profile to IIS Express to Project name.
 3. Multiple startup projects.
 Right click the solution, open Properties, and set Multiple startup project and Start all 4 application click apply and ok.
 4. Now you can run the overall application with Click Start button or F5.